N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 this computer, can control MicrosoftSync group, that can do DCsync attack which can dump any user NT hash in domain joined network

-in the new windows for remote_svc I have grant my self fullcontrol and add my self in the group that for dcsync
+in the new windows for remote_svc I have grant myself fullcontrol and add my self in the group that for dcsync

 ![](/posts/DACL1/23.png)